digitalocean/supabase-on-do/terraform/README.md

-# Supabase on DigtalOcean - Terraform
+# Supabase on DigitalOcean - Terraform

 > _IMPORTANT:_ A note on secrets/tokens/apis and the `terraform.tfstate` file.
 Ensure that any files containing secrets/tokens/apis as well as the `terraform.tfstate` file are _NOT_ stored in version control.